 Cultural life in Tbilisi: Art Cafés

 Want to get the most complete picture of Tbilisi?
 Then imagine any Italian town under the influence oriental culture, lost in the depths of the Caucasus Mountains!
 For travelers, a great way to learn, to experience the full flavor of the capital and the true essence of Georgia is best done by visiting the small, cozy art-cafes.
 These sites illustrate the culture better than any other museum.
 Hidden in the yards and streets, far from the main tourist destinations, they are difficult to find.

 We are presenting information on some of them.

 Art- Café HOME

-Art Café HOME is located in the old part of Tbilisi in a converted three-storey house.
+Art Café HOME is located in the old part of Tbilisi in a converted three-story house.
 The interior is quite original with a large library littered with books exclusively in the Georgian language.
-The Café in fact resembles a real home, each room of which is decorated in a unique style.
+The Café, in fact, resembles a real home, each room of which is decorated in a unique style.
 In a word, here you will feel like at sweet home.
 The café offers a wide selection of cocktails, wine, hookah, as well as dishes of Georgian and European cuisine.
 And on weekends, you can enjoy live music on the terrace and admire the magnificent views of the old town!

 Address: 13, Betlemi street